eslamene/Meen_Ma3ana/Meen-Ma3ana_BRD.md

 - To enable cyclic project-based fundraising through recurring projects with defined contribution cycles.
 - To ensure accountability and transparency in the charity process through proof-based donations.
 - To facilitate community support through open or predefined financial contributions.
+- To leverage Next.js for a modern, performant frontend with server-side rendering capabilities.
-- To leverage Supabase for authentication, database management, and storage.
+- To utilize Supabase for authentication, real-time features, and storage services.
+- To implement Drizzle ORM with PostgreSQL for type-safe database operations and schema management.

 ### 1.3.
 Scope
 - **In Scope:**